cfpb/HMDA_Data_Science_Kit/documentation_resources/UsingModifiedLar.md

 Multifamily Affordable Units
-Description: Values that are not NA or Exempt are disclosed as a percentage calculated as `multifamily affordable units reported / total units reported.`
+Description: Values that are not NA or Exempt are disclosed as a percentage calculated as `multifamily affordable units reported / total units reported,` and rounded to the nearest whole number.